The Impact of EMV Technology on Payment Transactions

 EMV Cards Are Safer

 Previous methods using magnetic-stripe cards meant that cashiers had to look at the card and signature to verify a purchase.
-Information on these cards store data statistically, meaning that it can be pulled from the stripe with a simple piece of hardware.
+Card information on these cards is stored data statically, meaning that it can be pulled from the stripe with a simple piece of hardware.

 The chip in the EMV cards provides stronger security for transactions through cryptographic algorithms, uniquely encrypting the data each time you use it.
 Authenticating your purchases are made easier with the use of a personal PIN number, instead of requiring a signature.